-The Senior Management is assigned the responsibility to review the qualifications of potential director candidates and make recommendations to the existing BoD to ensure selecting the most appropriate candidate.
+One of the BoD's main responsibilities is to identify, evaluate and select candidates for the Board and ensure appropriate succession planning.
+The Senior Management is assigned the responsibility to review the qualifications of potential director candidates and make recommendations to the BoD.

-The persons proposed for the appointment need to have specialised skills and/or knowledge to enhance the collective knowledge of the BoD and most importantly emphasis is given on their commitment in terms of time and effort.
+The persons proposed for the appointment should have specialised skills and/or knowledge to enhance the collective knowledge of the BoD and must be able to commit the necessary time and effort to fulfil their responsibilities.